kitnato/neverquest/source/data/manual.md

 ### Attributes

-For each rank of its ranks, an attribute provides an increasingly powerful effect and raises your power level by 1.
+For each of its ranks, an attribute provides an increasingly powerful effect and raises your power level by 1.

 [Essence](#essence) is used to allocate attribute ranks.
-The cost of allocation is increased for every attribute based on your power.
+This allocation cost is increased for every attribute based on your power.

 #### Agility